marcelo-cm/marcelo/blogposts/song-of-the-day.md

 # Nov 2024

+[Tú Con El](https://open.spotify.com/track/4SQQXTfDQQzqMYt9Ems7A1) — The first spanish song I fell in love with in my 20s.
+It's an incredible story.

 [Alrighty Aphrodite — Peach Pit](https://open.spotify.com/track/6OiRh4kttAs1YWglvTcYkB) — A song that reminds me of an old friend, and my first week at university.
 A local band played their first gig at a restaurant on the main street of Kingston, ON, and I photographed it.
 It's an incredible track.

 [Shotput — Still Woozy](https://open.spotify.com/track/4nUIq4IuoIiHKYdov9A4Yg) — Groovy, beautiful track.
 Still Woozy was one of the first indie artists I got super into.